top of page

 This is me as an E. coli being infected by a T4-bacteriophage (a type of virus that only infects bacteria).
 That might be about all you need to know about me.

 Nice to meet you!
-My name is Alex, and I am an award-winning science communicator, a PhD student with a research background in immunology and microbiology, and a passionate ambassador for the TOPX Network for women in life sciences.
+My name is Alex Cloherty.
+I am an award-winning science communicator, I hold a PhD in immunology, and I am a passionate ambassador for the TOPX Network for women in life sciences.
 I love to talk about and teach science, and it has become my #1 hobby (alongside my loves for long-distance tandem cycling and sustainable fashion).

 Microbial Mondays in its current form was born back when I was a Master student.
 One Monday night, I sat down after a day in the lab and thought, "Wouldn't it be awesome if more Mondays were microbial?"
 To answer my own question, yes, it is awesome.
-To this day, you can visit me here to read all about microbes, written in plain and understandable English by this here enthusiastic PhD student.
+To this day, you can visit me here to read all about microbes, written in plain and understandable English.

 If you're looking for somebody to host a workshop on science communication, give a jargon-free talk about microbes or immunology, submit a guest scicomm article, or moderate a popular science event, you've come to the right place.
-I'd love for you to reach out to me!
+Reach out to me today to start discussing how I can support you!

 And lastly, where do I get all this information from?
-It's a mixture of information from the papers cited in the posts, fun facts I've picked over the years of studying, lecture notes (especially from Dr. Kluftinger and Dr. Plunkett's excellent courses at the University of British Columbia in Canada), and of course some Wikipedia here and there.
+It's a mixture of information from the papers cited in the posts, fun facts I've picked over many years of studying science, lecture notes (especially from Dr. Kluftinger and Dr. Plunkett's excellent courses at the University of British Columbia in Canada), and of course some Wikipedia (or MicrobeWiki) here and there.
 If you have a question about a source, or if some information is unclear, let me know and I'll be happy to clarify!

 Back the Bugs!